cfpb/consumerfinance.gov/docs/development-tips.md

 Congrats!
 The dependency has been updated.

+!!! note
+    Shrinkwrapping will ignore development dependencies,
+    so if one of those was updated you will need to run `npm install` after shrinkwrapping to bring your development environment up to date.

 ### TIP: Loading sibling projects
 Some projects fit within the cfgov-refresh architecture, but are not fully incorporated into the project.